 Don’t Overlook These Summer Pet Risks

-High-Rise Syndrome:
+High-Rise Syndrome

-“High-rise syndrome” refers to pets—especially cats—falling from upper-story windows, balconies, or decks.
-During warm summer months, open windows and increased time spent on patios raise the risk of these accidents, particularly in apartments or multi-story homes.
+High-rise syndrome refers to pets, especially cats, falling from upper-story windows, balconies, or decks.
+During the summer, open windows and more time spent on patios can increase the risk, particularly in apartments or multi-story homes.

-Corn Cobs (and Other Foods):
+Corn Cobs and Other Food Hazards

-Toxic Algae:
+Toxic Algae

 Symptoms include: vomiting, diarrhea, drooling, weakness, staggering, seizures, and pale gums.